NeuroML/Documentation/source/Userdocs/Schemas/Synapses.md

-<i>Synapse consisting of two independent synaptic mechanisms (e.g. AMPA-R and NMDA-R), which can be easily colocated in connections.</i>
+<i>Synapse consisting of two independent synaptic mechanisms (e.g. AMPA-R and NMDA-R), which can be easily colocated in connections .</i>